denyspoltorak/publications/IntroductionToSoftwareArchitectureWithActors/Part4/README.md

 Many names for mostly identical structures were mentioned.
 [The Rule of Three](https://wiki.c2.com/?ThingsInThrees) was observed thrice.

-The next (and final) part is dedicated to fragmented architectures that contain no single module that spreads over the entire system.
+The [next (and final) part][Part 5] is dedicated to fragmented architectures that contain no single module that spreads over the entire system.

 ## References